Vita0818/Outposts/FORGIS_TASK.md

 Do not access secrets.

-## High-level goal
+## Goal

-Improve the Android home screen so that it better preserves Kikaria's original identity, layout logic, visual rhythm, and premium study-product feeling.

-This is not a generic Material Design redesign.
+Improve the Android home screen so it feels more like Kikaria, not like a generic Android/Compose imitation.

-This is a source-guided visual translation from Kikaria iOS to Kikaria Android.
+The goal is not pixel-perfect copying.

+The goal is source-guided visual translation: understand the iOS design intent, compare it with the current Android result, identify the most important remaining gaps, and refine the Android implementation accordingly.

 ## Required reasoning process

-Before editing, inspect the relevant iOS source and current Android implementation.

-You should first understand:

-1. What the Kikaria iOS home screen is trying to communicate.
-2. What its visual hierarchy is.
-3. What design primitives it relies on.
-4. What typography and spacing logic it uses.
-5. What the current Android version gets wrong.
-6. Which changes would produce the largest fidelity improvement with the least risk.

-Do not blindly copy SwiftUI code.

-Translate the design intent into idiomatic Jetpack Compose.

-## Source inspection

-Use the Kikaria source repository as the design reference.

-Inspect relevant source files such as:

-- iOS app entry and main view files
-- home screen implementation
-- typography system
-- adaptive layout helpers
-- theme/color definitions
-- product specification or design notes if present

-Use targeted reads.

-Do not dump the whole source repository.

-## Android inspection

-Inspect the current Android implementation, especially:

-- home screen
-- theme/colors
-- reusable glass or card components
-- navigation shell
-- ViewModel state used by the home screen

-Understand the current implementation before changing it.

-## What to improve

-Make the Android home screen substantially closer to the iOS Kikaria home screen.

-You decide the exact implementation details after inspecting the source.

-Focus on visual fidelity and product identity, including but not limited to:

-- overall composition
-- background treatment
-- title and profile/avatar area
-- primary action area
-- dashboard/progress information
-- preset/status information
-- typography
-- color palette
-- glass/translucent feeling
-- spacing and proportions
-- minimalism

-Do not overfit to one screenshot.

-Use the source project itself as the stronger reference.

-## Constraints

-Keep the app runnable.

-Keep changes focused on the home screen and directly related theme/component files.

-Do not break review flow, navigation, data models, or existing sample presets.

-Do not add network services, analytics, accounts, ads, cloud dependencies, or unrelated libraries.
+Before editing, you must inspect both sides:

+1. Inspect the relevant Kikaria iOS source and design/context files.
+2. Inspect the current Kikaria-Android home screen and related styling files.
+3. Compare the two implementations.
+4. Identify the most important visual gaps.
+5. Decide your own minimal but meaningful refinement plan.
+6. Implement the refinement.
+7. Keep the app runnable.

+Do not rely only on the task text.

+Use the source repository as the primary reference.

+Use the current Android implementation as the starting point.

+## What to optimize

+Use your own judgment after source inspection.

+Focus on the home screen's overall visual fidelity, including composition, hierarchy, rhythm, typography, color, softness, atmosphere, and product identity.

+Do not make broad feature changes.

+Do not change review flow, data model, Markdown parsing, persistence, or other non-home areas unless required to keep the app compiling.

+## Important constraint

+Do not simply add more UI elements.

+Do not overcomplicate the screen.

+Kikaria's visual direction should remain calm, minimal, soft, premium, and study-focused.

+Prefer fewer, higher-impact changes over many scattered tweaks.

+## Implementation freedom

+You may choose which Android files to edit.

+You may adjust theme, reusable components, and home screen implementation if needed.

+You may create small helper composables if they clearly improve the implementation.

+You may use Compose-native drawing and layout techniques.

 Do not introduce heavy dependencies.

-Prefer Compose-native implementation.

-Avoid fragile APIs that may break the current Gradle/Compose setup.
+Do not make fragile Gradle or dependency changes unless absolutely necessary.

-## Expected output
+## Report

-Modify the Android project so that the home screen is visibly more Kikaria-like.

 Create or update:

 Kikaria-Android/FORGIS_HOME_UI_REPORT.md

+Add a new section for this pass.

 The report should include:

-- iOS source files inspected
+- what source files you inspected;
-- Android files inspected
+- what Android files you inspected;
-- visual gaps identified
+- the visual gaps you identified;
+- the refinement strategy you chose;
-- Android files changed
+- files changed;
-- design decisions made
-- remaining visual gaps
+- remaining gaps;
-- suggested next UI pass
+- recommended next pass.

 ## Completion

 When finished, return final_summary with:

-- what source files were inspected
+- source files inspected;
-- what Android files were inspected
+- Android files inspected;
-- what visual gaps were identified
+- main visual gaps identified;
-- what changes were made
+- changes made;
-- whether all writes stayed inside Kikaria-Android
+- whether all writes stayed inside Kikaria-Android;
-- whether the source repository stayed read-only
+- whether the source repository stayed read-only;
-- remaining risks
+- remaining risks;
-- recommended next step
+- recommended next step.